spiral/docs/templater/expert.md

 </block:input>
 ```

-If we want to use such element in our form we have to declare selectValues variable first:
+If we want to use this element in our form, we have to first declare the selectValues variable:

 ```html
 <extends:layouts.desktop title="Demo View"/>